axisgroup/evaluation-toolkit/1.Following-best-practices/README.md

 ### Actionability

 Enable users to not just get insights from their data and complete tasks quickly but also take actions based on what the data reveals.
 Call out items in a dashboard like outliers, issues, alerts, changes in metrics.
 Take it one step further by providing guidance on what the next step is.
 For example, if the revenue of a company has dropped by over 50% from the prior year to date, highlight this piece of information but also have additional visualizations to show why this has happened.
 This will enable the user to take action based on the information.
+The example dashboard below highlights critical issuaes in red.

 ![Alerts](https://i.pinimg.com/originals/20/58/5b/20585bb684d66dfe027ba0c0a6cb6693.jpg)